Horizon Forbidden West review

 Guerrilla Games has always made beautiful games but here the team’s technical art serves the story.
 Exceptional animation brings the characters you meet to life.
 Your companions’ faces come alive when they react to Aloy.
 The moments when you see characters talk to each other are some of the most impressive in the game.
 Coming back to base to see what your friends have to say about events cements the stakes of the plot.

 Normally, going around an encampment talking to all the NPCs would be an incidental action, checking off a to-do list before heading back into the world.
-But when characters comment on who you’ve already spoken to, slighted you didn’t catch up with them first, it gives weight to the smallest of choices.
-It’s off-hand comments, such as a Kotallo saying he overheard you were bringing other companions with you on a mission from a conversation held two minutes earlier.
-It creates a real tangibility with the friendships your creating and the situations you find yourself in.
+But when characters comment on who you’ve already spoken to it gives weight to the smallest of choices, such as a Kotallo saying he overheard you were bringing other companions with you on a mission from a conversation held two minutes earlier.
+It makes these friendships tangible.

-You may not be making big decisions, like siding with one tribe over another, but this focus on revealing the choices in your incidental actions brings you into the world.
-Grounding you was a big focus of Zero Dawn as lore entries and vantage points would flesh out the sights around you, meshing together the old world and new.
-This attention to NPC dialogue furthers that philosophy with more immediacy though, bringing you as a player into the lives of the characters in the world you’re visiting.
+You may not be making big decisions, like siding with one tribe over another, but revealing the choices in your incidental actions brings you into the world.
+Grounding you in the world was a big focus of Zero Dawn.
+Lore entries and vantage points would flesh out the sights around you, meshing together the old world and new.
+This attention to NPC dialogue furthers that design philosophy with more immediacy though, bringing you as a player into the lives of the characters in the world you’re exploring.

 A beautiful, forbidding world